It’s one thing to take your baby on a long car ride.

 Contain the Cuteness in a Baby Carrier

-The final “containment” option is to carry your baby in the world’s most comfortable (and non-back-aching) baby carrier.
+The final “containment” option is to carry your baby in a comfortable (and non-back-aching) baby carrier.
+(This article can help you find the right one.)

-It frees up your hands for necessary airport tasks and will keep your infant close to you during the flight, when unexpected turbulence can cause nasty boo boos.
+It will free up your hands for necessary airport tasks and will keep your infant close to you during the flight, when unexpected turbulence can cause nasty boo boos.

 Contain the Cuteness with a Safety Harness